What happens after you submit your Ucas application?

 If you are invited to an interview, preparation is key.
 Remember, this is an important opportunity for you to impress a tutor, who will often use your Ucas application as a guide for your conversation.

-You should be prepared to explain anything you have written in your personal statement, including discussing knowledge, skills, books or topics you have mentioned and be ready to talk in general about your subject area of choice.
+You should be prepared to explain anything you have written in your application, including discussing knowledge, skills, books or topics you have mentioned and be ready to talk in general about your subject area of choice.

 As well as being a chance for you to demonstrate your passion for the subject you want to study, interviews also offer you the chance to find out more about the university, to see if it feels like the right place for you to study.
 So have your questions ready – find out more about the course content, types of learning activities (projects, seminars, tutorials) and assessment styles.